-These concrete block types are used within the preparation of lintel beams.
+These types of concrete blocks are used within the preparation of lintel beams.

 These lintel blocks are built in such a manner that it serves as a masonry unit and formwork.

 Aesthetically, lintel blocks have a deep groove where concrete and reinforcing bars are positioned, they serve as an everlasting formwork system for the lintel beam member.

 They are found to be environment friendly and helpful to most builders because they served several purposes.

 H) Aerated Autoclaved Concrete Block (AAC):

 Aerated autoclaved concrete block types are a lighter and bigger bricks.

 Most are made with identical materials like bricks, however with a unique structure with reduced prices.

 Research shows that the use of autoclaved aerated concrete blocks has lowered general steel and concrete consumption by 15% and 10%.

 Autoclaved aerated blocks have various advantages such as cost-benefit, less construction time, remodeling various surfaces & fire resistance.

 Before formation of AAC block, a technology statement must be submitted for approval before the work can begin.